THE most attractive feature of any English village is its green and so what can be said about Bolton-by-Bowland which has two?

 All went well until the authorities got wind of the illegal currency.

 Legend says that as the law closed in, Pudsay grabbed the magic bit, saddled up and galloped off with the officers close behind.

 It was then that his horse leapt a cliff and over the Ribble and the place is still called Pudsay's Leap.

 He went on to appeal to the Queen who reacted by shutting down the mine, but she did pardon him.

 As the Queen was William's godson he got away with it and one suspects that he also paid a fine in silver.

 The Pudsay shillings with the escollop' emblem still exist but are very, very rare.

-You would think that Sir Ralph Pudsay's virility would have ensured a male heir for many years, but by 1770 they ran out of men and the lands were owned by Bridget Pudsay and when she died the family were extinct.
+You would think that Sir Ralph Pudsay's virility would have ensured a male heir for many years, but by 1770 they ran out of men and the lands were owned by Bridget Pudsay and when she died the

 The estate is still a valuable area, but it is sad to see that the grand old hall is now only a ruin.

 Bolton-by-Bowland was listed in Domesday and was a Saxon manor.